-‘Nice Gumbo’ nicely exhibits Shipley’s technique, in which bodily mutilation is always secondary to the violence inflicted on the grammar of concepts.
-It begins:
+‘Nice Gumbo’ nicely exhibits Shipley’s technique, in which bodily decomposition always the instrument of grammatical violence.

 We were stale the whole day and miniature in our cut-off legs.
 This was us christened as invalids.

 Implied mutilation – leg severing – disavowed by two incongruous adjectives: ‘stale’ and ‘miniature’.
 Nothing has happened.
 Just a christening, it seems; or a change of aspect:

 This was us flushing cramps with a bone saw.
 Look at us, we’re the first of the year.

 Deliberate category errors upheap the indeterminacy: cramps are not flushable if we understand the verb properly.
 But can we?
 If it is improper, what of the bone saw’s inscrutable efficacy?